lossanna/RestoreNet/Sonoran-data/data-wrangling-intermediate/README_intermediate-data.md

 - Columns: `Region`, `Site`, `CodeOriginal`, `Name` (added), `Native` (added), `Duration` (added), `Lifeform` (added).

 #### `01b_edited2_subplot-lifeform-info-corrected.csv`
-- List of codes and their lifeform information, as taken from the `subplot` data.
+- List of codes for location-independent knowns and their lifeform information, as taken from the `subplot` data.
 I deleted rows with incorrect information, so there would be only one assignment per `CodeOriginal` (this includes standardized spelling of Grass/Forb/Shrub).
 - Row length: edited is shorter than output, because output includes duplicates with wrong information.
 - Columns: `CodeOriginal`, `Lifeform` (edited).

 #### `01b_edited3_xlsx_lifeform-na.csv`
-- List of species originally without lifeform information.
-Subset of codes is taken only codes from the master species list.
+- List of species (location-independent knowns) originally without lifeform information.
+Subset of codes is taken only codes from the master species list tht are location-independent knowns.
 	- Lifeform information would have come from raw `subplot` data (`AllSubplotData` tab from `Master.xlsx`).
 - Manually edited to assign missing lifeform (functional group) information.
 - Lifeform according to USDA Plants.